The Glory Years or Glory Days or something else

 I will occasionally run across one of these shows still airing on television, or I'll come across a show on-line, and I'll find myself saying, to no one in particular, "Hey, we didn't do too badly on that one."

 Years before the idea of an Idaho Headwaters show made it into the Outdoor Idaho consciousness, I had been hunting above Mores Creek, near Pilots Peak lookout when I spotted what I assumed was the headwaters of Mores Creek.
-This is one of the creeks that made Idaho City such a gold mining mecca and helped jump-start a state.
+This is one of the creeks that made Idaho City such a gold mining mecca.
+I had stopped to watch a fawn and noticed water seeping from under a small rockpile nearby.
+I followed it as the stream gathered steam and headed downhill toward Highway 21 and Mores Creek.

-When “Idaho Headwaters” made it onto our official year-long schedule in 2015, I thought it would be fun to include a short segment on the headwaters of Mores Creek.
-I knew just where it was.
-It was close to my cabin.
-So, instead of a .270 Winchester, I brought a videographer.
-I told Jay Krajic this would be an easy shoot.
+When “Idaho Headwaters” made it onto our official year-long schedule in 2015, I thought it would be fun to include a short segment on the headwaters of Mores Creek, because I knew right where it was.
+So the next time I visited the area, I took a videographer instead of my .270 Winchester.
+I told my colleague Jay Krajic(?) that this would be an easy shoot.

-I never did find what I was looking for.
+We never did find what I was looking for.
 But we did discover, in the same general vicinity, a cut in a hillside where a miner had been working a claim.
 From that cut flowed a tiny stream.
 There was no discernible water above the cut bank.
 Could there be multiple headwaters to Mores Creek?

-I mention this because my colleagues John Crancer and Jay Krajic were heading toward the south entrance of Yellowstone National Park, in search of the headwaters of the Snake River.
+I mention this because my colleagues John Crancer and Jay were heading toward the south entrance of Yellowstone National Park, in search of the headwaters of the Snake River.

-An interesting thing about the beginning of Idaho’s mightiest waterway: for more than 100 years, the U.S. Geological Survey had mislabeled the source of the Snake, putting it just inside the border of America’s first national park, at a place called Wolverine Creek.
+For more than 100 years, the U.S. Geological Survey had mislabeled the source of the Snake, putting it just inside the border of America’s first national park, at a place called Wolverine Creek.

 For twelve hours John and Jay followed their guide and the pack horses through a stunning, untamed wilderness, the kind of terrain that few will ever experience.
 Grizzly bears and wolves were a real possibility.
 With darkness approaching, the group made camp that first night in a meadow alongside the ever-shrinking river.